Tobi823/ffupdater/README.md

       alt="Get it on F-Droid"
       height="80">](https://f-droid.org/app/de.marmaro.krt.ffupdater)

 **Since I left F-Droid (and Android/Smartphones) about a year ago, I am looking for a new maintainer to take over.
 Unfortunately the upstream issue I opened 3 years ago is still not solved in 2018.
-While Fennec F-Droid is back in the mainline repo and other binary repos do server Firefox, some might still prefer this updater, so as I said: Maintainers welcome.
-The main task should be to test the last view merge requests and release a new version**
+While Fennec F-Droid is back in the mainline repo and other binary repos do serve Firefox, some might still prefer this updater.
+So as I said: Maintainers welcome.
+The main task should be to test the last few merge requests (especially the background update stuff) and release a new version**

 ## Firefox-Updater